 The decreased T4 in male rats occurred at a treatment level 40x lower than the BMD10 (equivalent to the LOEL) for decreased hindlimb splay from the acute neurotoxicity study (i.e., 2.09/0.06 mg/kg/day).
 This is concerning because neurological and developmental effects can result from prenatal (maternal) or perinatal hypothyroidism during critical developmental periods (DeLong and Adams, 1991).
 Thyroid hormone deficiency, even of short duration, during specific timing in development can lead to irreversible brain damage (Bernal, 2000).
 Numerous studies have reported deficits in cognition (decreased IQ scores or similar measures) in children with decreased neonatal thyroid hormone levels, despite maternal levels that are within the traditional "normal" reference ranges (OEHHA, 2015).
 Therefore, short-term changes in circulating thyroid hormone levels can be used in risk assessment to serve as an upstream indicator of possible developmental effects in humans, even without histopathological findings (Woodruff et al., 2008; EFSA, 2018).
-However, a careful weight-of-evidence analysis indicated that the decreased T4 levels in pregnant females or developing animals.
+However, a careful weight-of-evidence analysis indicated that the decreased T4 levels seen in adult male rats at 0.06 mg/kg/day were not an appropriate surrogate for decreased T4 levels in pregnant females or developing animals.
 The decision was justified by the following considerations: